-The out-of-hours service provided care to patients who required urgent medical care from a GP outside of normal GP hours.102 GP practices were covered by the service.
-The provider employed the services of 100 GPs who were engaged on a sessional basis to deliver care to patients.
-The service operated county wide from 6.30pm-8am Monday - Thursday, 6.30pm Friday - 8am Monday, and all public holidays.
-Skegness and District Hospital is located north east of Lincolnshire and provides out-of-hours services to people in the surrounding area Saturday and Sunday and bank holidays 08.00 to 20.00.
+The out-of-hours service provides care to patients who require urgent medical care from a GP outside of normal GP hours.102 GP practices are covered by the service.
+The provider employs the services of 100 GPs who are engaged on a sessional basis to deliver care to patients.
+The service operates county wide from 6.30pm-8am Monday - Thursday, 6.30pm Friday - 8am Monday, and all public holidays.

-Initial telephone contact with the out-of-hours service is through the NHS 111 system, a service provided by another healthcare provider.
+Initial telephone contact with the out-of-hours service is through 111, a service provided by another healthcare provider.

-The out-of-hours service was split into three 'Business Units', which comprised the North West, East and South business units.
-They were geographically aligned to Lincolnshire's Clinical Commissioning Groups.
-The out-of-hours service in each was managed by an Urgent Care Matron.
+The out-of-hours service is split into three 'Business Units', which comprise the North West, East and South business units.
+They are geographically aligned to Lincolnshire's Clinical Commissioning Groups.
+The out-of-hours service in each is managed by an Urgent Care Matron.

-The provider delivers an-out-of hours service care to a population of 723,000 residing in an area of 2,350 square miles from eight primary care centres geographically spread across the county.
-The eight locations were:
+The service provides care to a population of 723,000 residing in an area of 2,350 square miles from eight primary care centres geographically spread across the county.
+The eight locations are;

-- The County Hospital, Lincoln
+The County Hospital, Lincoln

-- John Coupland Community Hospital, Gainsborough
+John Coupland Community Hospital, Gainsborough

-- Grantham and District Hospital
+Grantham and District Hospital

-- Stamford and Rutland Hospital, Stamford
+Stamford and Rutland Hospital, Stamford

-- Johnson Community Hospital, Spalding
+Johnson Community Hospital, Spalding

-- The Pilgrim Hospital, Boston
+The Pilgrim Hospital, Boston

-- Skegness and District Hospital
+Skegness and District Hospital

-- · County Hospital, Louth
+County Hospital, Louth

-In the year 2013/14 in excess of 100,000 patients accessed the out-of-hours service across the county.
+In the year 2013/14 in excess of 100,000 patients accessed the out-of-hours service.
+The Out-of - Hours service at County Hospital Louth is located adjacent to the Urgent Care Centre.